Arcana Auth SDK

 For more details, see app-specific vs. global keys

 Does the global keys feature work across EVM-compatible and not EVM-compatible chains?

 The global keys feature enables an authenticated user to have the same wallet address across different Web3 apps in the Arcana ecosystem.

-How does Arcana wallet allow application developers to manage user experience for signing blockchain transactions?
+How does the Arcana wallet allow app developers to manage user experience for signing blockchain transactions?

 Apps can integrate with the Arcana Auth SDK to enable an embedded, non-custodial Web3 Arcana wallet for every authenticated app user.

 To integrate an app, developers must register and configure the app with the Arcana network, and then install the